Results and questions on matchings in groups and vector subspaces of fields: Matchings in linear subspaces of field extensions

 To define linear acyclic matchings, in analogy with Definition \ref{main definition}, one should first make sense of two linear isomorphisms $f,g:A\rightarrow B$ between vector subspaces of a field $L$ having the same ``multiplicity functions''.
 We want the elements of the multiplicative group $L^\times$ realized as $af(a)$ to be the same as those realized as $ag(a)$.
 But here $A$ and $B$ are subspaces rather than finite sets.
 So article \cite{MR3393940} puts forward the definition below: \begin{definition} Let $L/F$ be a field extension and $A,B$ be $F$-subspaces of $L$.
 Two $F$-linear isomorphisms $f,g:A\rightarrow B$ are called to be \textit{equivalent} if there exists a linear automorphism $\phi:A\rightarrow A$ satisfying

 for every $a\in A$. \end{definition}

 An obvious way of defining an isomorphism $g:A\rightarrow B$ equivalent to a given $f:A\rightarrow B$ is to pick an $r\in F\setminus\{0\}$ and set $g(a):=\frac{1}{r^2}\,f(a)$ which satisfies \eqref{auxiliary3} if $\phi(a):=ra$.
 But is there any other way to come up with an isomorphism equivalent to $f$?
-This brings us to the definition of linear acyclic matching property from \cite{MR3393940}. \begin{definition} Let $L/F$ be a field extension, and suppose $A$ and $B$ are $F$-subspaces of $L$ whose dimensions are finite and equal.
+This brings us to the definition of the linear acyclic matching property from \cite{MR3393940}. \begin{definition} Let $L/F$ be a field extension, and suppose $A$ and $B$ are $F$-subspaces of $L$ whose dimensions are finite and equal.
 A strong matching $f:A\rightarrow B$ is called acyclic if any other strong matching $g:A\rightarrow B$ equivalent to it is of the form $cf$ for some $c\in F$.
-The extension $L/F$ is said to have the linear acyclic matching property if for every pair $A$ and $B$ of $F$-subspaces of $L$ which are of the same finite dimension and satisfy $A\cap AB=\{0\}$, there exists a linear acyclic matching from $A$ to $B$. \end{definition} \begin{remark} Due to \cite[Theorem 6.3]{MR2735391} (that we alluded to above), only subspaces with $A\cap AB=\{0\}$ are relevant here in which case strong matchings are the same as isomorphisms of $F$-vector spaces. \end{remark}
+The extension $L/F$ is said to have the linear acyclic matching property if for every pair $A$ and $B$ of $F$-subspaces of $L$ which are of the same finite dimension and satisfy $A\cap AB=\{0\}$, there exists a linear acyclic matching from $A$ to $B$. \end{definition}

 We next start working towards the proof of Theorem \ref{linear theorem}.
 Lemma \ref{lemma} below will be used in the subsequent Proposition \ref{Proposition 1} that establishes the ``if'' part of Theorem \ref{linear theorem}.
 The statements and the proofs of the lemma and the proposition are respectively adapted from \cite[Lemma 4.3]{MR3393940} and \cite[Theorem 4.5]{MR3393940} with slight modifications: The original statements are only concerned with extensions $L/F$ where elements of $L\setminus F$ are transcendental over $F$ -- extensions that \cite{MR3393940,MR2735391} (rather unconventionally) call ``purely transcendental''.
 We more generally consider extensions that lack non-trivial proper intermediate subfields finite over the base.